Preoo/FullStackOpen2020/README.md

 _Problem_: After initializing react-app with `npx create-react-app app`, running `npm start` seems to do nothing useful.
 _Workaround_: run build scripts direct with command `node /node_modules/react-scripts/scripts/start.js` in project root directory.

+## Bootstrapping new project
+Go to corresponding Part\_n folder.
+Run command

+	npm init react-app  app-name-here --template typescript

+which will create a folder with supplied app-name in working directory and initilize the project.